|Address215 67th Street Virginia Beach, VA|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Cayce/Reilly School of Massage, the tuition for in-state residents is $NaN.
 Combined with fees of $NaN, .

 Students at Cayce/Reilly School of Massage are eligible for federal financial aid.
-The average federal aid awarded to students at Cayce/Reilly School of Massage was $4,343 last year.
-The percentage of students awarded federal aid was 100%.
+The average federal aid awarded to students at Cayce/Reilly School of Massage was $4,343 last year, with 100% of students being awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.

 Student composition is an important deciding factor for most students applying to Cayce/Reilly School of Massage.